Progress and tradition collide in Poland's green oases

 “They (businessmen) want to build supermarkets and malls here.
 It is about money and nothing else.
 I understand it because it’s about the market,” she said.

-Additional reporting by Marcin Goettig; Writing by Christian Lowe; Editing by Patrick Graham and Ralph Boulton
+“But why here?”
+(Additional reporting by Marcin Goettig; Writing by Christian Lowe; Editing by Patrick Graham and Ralph Boulton)